openownership/data-standard/.github/ISSUE_TEMPLATE/implementation-proposal-template.md

 ---
 name: Implementation proposal template
-about: This ticket proposes a particular approach to implementing a feature in BODS.
-  In most cases, a proposal should be made only after the problem it tries to solve is described in a 'feature' ticket.
+about: This ticket proposes a way to implementing a feature in BODS.
+In most cases, a proposal should be made only after the problem it tries to solve is described in a 'feature development ticket'.
 title: 'Implementation proposal: [FEATURE NAME] no.X'
 labels: ''
 assignees: ''